The Wichita State University Writing Center is a free writing resource available to

 the holidays.
 The Writing Center opens the first full week of class (Monday) and closes for the semester on the last day of class.
 We are

-not open during finals.
+not open during finals or during the summer.

 For additional help, check out these on-line services: